EnyaAkhtar/Masterthesis/README.md

 ## NCI

-The scripts in this folder present the steps taken to acquire the neural caudality index (NCI).
+The scripts in this folder present the steps taken to acquire the neuraxis caudality index (NCI).
 The NCI was computed through a script expanding on the SPACE-MS algorithm.

 - **get_nci_parcellations.py:**
 To calculate the NCI, parcellations of the brainstem and supplementary motor area (SMA) were needed.
 These were extracted from the subject-specific atlases of the cortical and subcortical structures.